p00ya/climbing_ratings/README.md

 ### Estimation script

-The Python script `02-run_estimation.py` reads in a set of CSV files and writes out the estimated ratings for pages and routes as CSV files.
+The `climbing_ratings` module can be run as an estimation script.
+It reads in a set of CSV files and writes out the estimated ratings for pages and routes as CSV files.
 To read and write CSV files from the `data/` directory, it can be run like:

 ```
-python3 02-run_estimation.py data
+python3 -m climbing_ratings data
 ```

+For legacy reasons, the `02-run_estimation.py` script provides a stub as an alternate way to call the estimation script.

 It will typically run in less than 5 seconds per 100,000 ascents (measured on an Intel Core i5-8210Y).

-Tests can be run using:
+Integration tests can be run using:

 ```
 python3 -X dev -m pytest tests